 3.Using drops of adhesive in each corner attach the corkboard squares (or other nonporous base of choice) to one side of each diskette.
 Let your work cure for at least 24 hrs, 48 hrs is best for glue to set for good.

 4. You’re going to need to protect your coasters now.
 That’s where the vinyl sheets come in.
 Something like Mod Podge in and of itself will not be able to stand up long-term to those little pools of condensation from the bottom of glasses.
 Vinyl is nonporous and moisture will just bead up.

 If you’re having a hard time locating vinyl in the right size, I used some of those poly-vu sheets used to protect documents.
 I trimmed them to size and they worked like a charm!

-These unique drink coasters will be a hit at your next party…heck you may want to consider making more than a set of 4 if you’ve stashed a lot of them over the years.
-They do not all have to be the same color, as you can see with my example here.
+These unique drink coasters will be a hit at your next party; heck you may want to consider making more than a set of 4 if you’ve stashed a lot of them over the years.

-Now go make these and surprise the geek in your family or the next office party with a set of these…They will be so jazzed to get something unexpected like this!
+Now go make some and surprise the geek in the family or office with a set of these…They will be so jazzed to get something like this 💾 !